 ### Warning found nearly coplanar surfaces (red and green). ### Warning found #1 degenerate triangles.

 With some exceptions, Halo requires your BSP to be a completely sealed volume with no intersecting faces, open edges, 0-area faces, or other non-manifold surfaces.
-Many of these errors can also show up when compiling model_collision_geometry and the solutions will be the same.
-You should attempt to fix all errors and warnings in your map.
+It should not be too geometrically complex or too large.
+Many of these errors can also show up when compiling model_

 For most types of problems Tool generates a WRL file that can be imported back into your 3D software to find the sources of the problems.
 The path of this WRL file depends on if you are using Gearbox Tool or H1A Tool (see WRL page).

 Use this guide to understand how to avoid problems before you start modeling and you will have an easier time getting your BSP in-game.
 This guide offers examples in Blender, but the concepts are equally applicable to modeling BSPs in Max.
 Note that the shown model is triangulated during export to JMS and quads are used for modeling ease.

 Open edges are holes in the surface of your level.
 Your level needs to be a completely sealed/closed volume.
 Even outdoor levels must including faces which form a "roof" over your playable space with the